full

 Speaker:

-had been to find the truth.
+and, so, Lance left the bathroom, as determined as he ever had been to find the truth.

 Speaker:

-Lance thought he knew the end and while he didn't know it all.
+Lance thought he knew the end, and,

 Speaker: